 You’ll have to decide that on your own.
-If you are working on a big project or paper and you’d like to meet with a consultant a few times, go ahead and make a few appointments.
+If you are working on a big project or paper and you’d like to meet with a consultant a few times, go ahead and make a few appointments over the course of a few days or weeks.
 Otherwise, start with one appointment and see how it goes.
 You might find that the conversation provided plenty of ideas to work with and you’re confident to keep going from there, or you might find that you enjoyed the process and you’re eager for more collaboration in your writing process.

 I’m working on something that isn’t for a WSU class.
 Can I still use this service?